huggingface/blog/introducing-csearch.md

 #### 6.2.
 OPT: Example Two:

-In this part, we use the recently released OPT model <a href='#references'>[5]</a> to compare the results of different decoding methods.
+In this part, we use the OPT model <a href='#references'>[5]</a> which is recently released by Meta to generate text by taking the first two sentences from the abstract of the prestigious ResNet <a href='#references'>[6]</a> paper .

+recently released OPT model  to compare the results of different decoding methods.

 Specifically, we use the prompt from Figure 9 of the original paper: